HallaSurvivor/NHS-Tutoring/README.md

     For mac, google cronjob mac.
     For windows, google scheduled tasks.

-###step 4 (optional) - contact me a HallaSurvivor@gmail.com for any obscure problems you're encountering.
+###step 4 (optional) - contact me at HallaSurvivor@gmail.com for any obscure problems you're encountering.
   + if you don't change the default email, emailing won't work.
   + You should seriously read the instructions in config.py, and change anything you need to.
   + I am always here to help :)